Seal Point Ragdoll Cats – Mitted, Colorpoint, Bicolor & Lynx Ragdoll Cats

 Do seal Ragdolls change color?

-The other major wave of color changes comes when the cat reaches seniority.
+The other significant wave of color changes comes when the cat reaches seniority.
 Elderly seal points also change color quite a bit.
 Aside from that, Ragdoll cats have a unique trait that makes them change color as their body temperature changes.

 How does a seal point Ragdoll change color when its body temp is high?